 Check out the wineries and breweries along the Williamsburg Tasting Trail

-Williamsburg has some remarkable vineyards, breweries, distilleries, and even a meadery within its bounds.
+When you’re looking at what to do in Williamsburg, the town has some remarkable vineyards, breweries, distilleries, and even a meadery within its bounds.
 A selection of twelve was chosen as part of the Williamsburg Tasting Trail.
-You can take a day and do a self-guided tour through the twelve on your own time, or you can let a tour take care of the driving and attend an abbreviated journey through four craft breweries.
+You can take a day and do a self-guided tour through the twelve taprooms on your own time, or you can let a tour take care of the driving and attend an abbreviated journey through four craft breweries.

 If you’re only interested in visiting the wineries, there’s also a dedicated vineyards tour with tastings included.

 Or if you’re interested in a truly luxurious drinking experience, book a tasting at the Williamsburg Winery.
 With more than 50 acres of land, the grounds are inspired by stunning estates and impressive palaces in Europe.
 As one of the top wineries in the state, they offer a wide variety of wine tastings and guided tours of the facilities.

 Enjoy the scenery, taste the wines, shop for souvenirs, or grab a meal at one of their restaurants.
 If you’re even interested in staying on the vineyard’s property, Wedmore Place (Hotels | Booking) has a fireplace in almost every room, as well as a seasonal outdoor pools, complimentary continental breakfast and a spa on-site.

 Spend a day playing at the amusement parks in Williamsburg, VA

 Looking for some family-friendly things to do in Williamsburg?
 Do you love amusement parks?
 Williamsburg has three!